swiftlang/swift-evolution/proposals/XXXX-objc-keypaths.md

 ## Impact on existing code

-The introduction of the `#keypath` expression has no impact on existing code as it returns a literal string.
-It is simply a modification-safe alternative to using literal strings directly for referencing key-paths.
+The introduction of the `#keypath` expression has no impact on existing code, and is simply a modification-safe alternative to using strings literal for referencing key-paths.

 ## Alternatives considered